Amid winter chills, Delhi receives light showers

 New Delhi, Jan 16: Delhi continued to witness a further drop in the temperatures after rainfall hit the national capital.
 According to latest reports, Delhi and parts of Punjab and Haryana received mild to moderate rainfall.

-AS per Skymet weather, final clearance from rains will come around January 19.
+As per Skymet weather, final clearance from rains will come around January 19.

 As a matter of fact, out of the monthly normal of 19.3 mm, the city has already received 17.8 mm of rain.
 January and February are the rainiest winter months for the city.